BrianSlick/BikeStuff/WabashRiverRideTrainingProgram/RideDetails/wrrtp_week2.md

 If we have any new faces this week, then we'll repeat the brief discussion of club guidelines and behaviors from last week.
 Or if any questions popped up after the first week, happy to answer those.
 Otherwise, we'll hit the multi-use trails, exploring even more of the Celery Bog area.
 This will be a 6-mile route, in a figure 8 so we'll come back to the start point half-way through, for a brief rest.
 As before, the ride leader will be available for extra distance for those that want it.
 We should easily finish by lunch time.

 If you missed Week 1, no sweat!
 Come on out and join us anyway.
-If you have time to run the [week 1 route](wrrtp_week1.md) on your own, please do so, but it is not a requirement, and similar to what we will do today.
+If you have time to run the Week 1 route on your own, please do so, but it is not a requirement, and similar to what we will do today.

 ----